particle-iot/docs/src/content/reference/device-os/firmware.md

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
-This argument length is limited to a maximum of 622 bytes of UTF-8 encoded characters.
-(Limited to 63 bytes prior to Device OS 0.8.0.)
+The argument has a maximum size of 64 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits) as the limit varies depending on Device OS version and sometimes the device.

 Functions can only be triggered using the Particle API, or tools that use the API, like the console, CLI, and mobile apps.
 It's not possible to directly call a function from another device, even on the same account.
 Publish and subscribe can be used if you need device-to-device communication.